 - Puzzle toys.
 Any toy where you hide a treat inside for your rabbit to find is great for their foraging mind.
 My rabbit’s preferred puzzle toy is actually a cat toy.
 It’s a food dispenser that you have to roll around to get the food and treats out of.

 - Climbing toys.
 Climbing toys, like short cat towers, are a great way to give your rabbit a different vantage point.
 It can also be an excellent way to encourage your rabbit to get more exercise and stay healthy.

 - Cotton or fleece material.
-Cotton and fleece material are safe for rabbits if they ingest a little.
+Cotton and fleece material is safe for rabbits if they ingest a little.
 Old towels, T-shirts, or blankets can be good toys.
 Mostly this type of toy will be a digging toy for rabbits.
 They will shove it around or try to tunnel underneath it.

 - Untreated wood toys.
 Wood toys are great for keeping rabbit teeth trimmed down.
 Just be sure the wood is untreated so you don’t risk your rabbit ingesting any dangerous chemicals.